elusivecodes/FrostDateTime/README.md

 **Start Of Second**

-Set the date to the first millisecond of the second in current timezone.
+Set the date to the first millisecond of the second in current timeZone.

 ```javascript
 date.startOfSecond();